 39-Shell Tuck Stitch: Decorative Stitch for edging

-40-Applique Stitch: Use to applique things on and have an nice, finished applique edge.
+40-Applique Stitch: Use to applique things on and have a nice, finished applique edge.

 My machine also has a whole bunch of fancy and fun stitches that can be used to decorate as you sew.
 See some of them above.

 Did this help?
-Did you discover any stitches on your machine that you didn’t know you had?
+Did you discover any sewing machine stitches on your machine that you didn’t know you had?
 I did!

 You Might Also Like: